Merkel admits mistakes in the 2016 Christmas market attack

 German Justice Minister Heiko Maas said the government had not been well enough prepared to avert such an attack.

-“We can only apologise for the victims and the surviving relatives,” Maas wrote in an article published in Tagesspiegel paper on Tuesday.
+“We can only apologize for the victims and the surviving relatives,” Maas wrote in an article published in Tagesspiegel paper on Tuesday.